The question of interest is fundamentally linked to the time lags that exist in all arbitration proceedings.

 Approach based on the risk-free rate

 Tribunals have sometimes resorted to risk-free lending rates, such as the American Treasury bond rate.
 The reasoning adopted consists of considering that the premium for the risk with which the investor is faced is already taken into account by the arbitration procedure on the date of the decision.
 The investor should not receive compensation for risks he or she no longer bears.
-Recourse to the risk-free rate therefore consists of simply adopting the value of the compensation on the date of the decision in order to take the monetary erosion linked to elapsed time into consideration.
+Recourse to the risk-free rate therefore consists of simply adopting the value of the compensation on the date of the decision to take the monetary erosion linked to elapsed time into consideration.

 This approach seems inappropriate for several reasons.
 First, it may be argued that the monetary erosion linked to elapsed time can only be measured by the rate of inflation.
 In the logic adopted by the tribunal, the sole objective of calculating interest is to express the amount of compensation in constant currency.
 However, there may be differences between the rate of inflation in a particular country and the rate of return on state bonds.

-Secondly, if the risk with which the investor was confronted between the date of expropriation and that of the decision concerns a period elapsed on the date of appraisal, the fact remains that the investor may not necessarily have invested his or her money in risk-free assets during this period.
+Second, if the risk with which the investor was confronted between the date of expropriation and that of the decision concerns a period elapsed on the date of appraisal, the fact remains that the investor may not necessarily have invested his or her money in risk-free assets during this period.

 Approach based on the average return on capital employed